Collapsible Linear Blocks for Super-Efficient Super Resolution: Related Work

-\textbf{Linear overparameterization in deep networks. } There has been limited but important research on linear overparameterization~\cite{AroraICML2018,GCNICML2019,ACNetICCV2019, ExpandNets2020} that shows the benefit of linearly overparameterized layers in speeding up the training of deep neural networks.
+\textbf{Efficient SISR model design. } While many excellent SISR methods have been proposed recently~\cite{DeepConvCVPR2016,MemNetICCV2017,ResDenseCVPR2018,ZhangECCV2018ChannelAttn,ZhangECCV2018ChannelAttn,LatticeNetECCV2020,WangACCV2020,Muqeet2020,zhao2020PixelAttn}, these are difficult to deploy on resource-constrained devices due to their heavy computational cost.
+To this end, FSRCNN~\cite{fsrcnn} is a compact CNN for SISR.
+DRCN~\cite{drcncvpr2016} and DRRN~\cite{drrncvpr2017} adopt recursive layers to build deep network with fewer parameters.
+CARN~\cite{carn}, SplitSR~\cite{liu2021splitsr}, and GhostSR~\cite{nie2021ghostsr} reduce the compute complexity by combining lightweight residual blocks with variants of group convolution.
+Since these and other model compression-based methods like~\cite{srdistillcvpr2018} are orthogonal to our linear overparameterization-based compact network design, they can be used in conjunction with \armSR to further reduce compute cost and model size. \textbf{Perceptual SISR networks. } Another set of SISR methods innovate towards novel perceptual loss functions and Generative Adversarial Networks (GANs)~\cite{srgan,esrgan,tpsr}.
+These techniques result in photo-realistic image quality.
+However, since our primary goal is to improve compute-efficiency, we only use traditional losses like Mean Absolute Error in this work. \textbf{Linear overparameterization in deep networks. } There has been limited but important research on linear overparameterization~\cite{AroraICML2018,GCNICML2019,ACNetICCV2019, ExpandNets2020, repvgg} that shows the benefit of linearly overparameterized layers in speeding up the training of deep neural networks.
 Specifically, \cite{AroraICML2018} theoretically demonstrates that the linear overparameterization of fully connected layers can accelerate the training of deep linear networks by acting as a time-varying momentum and adaptive learning rate.
 Recent work on ExpandNets~\cite{ExpandNets2020} and ACNet~\cite{ACNetICCV2019} propose to overparameterize a convolutional layer and show that it accelerates the training of various CNNs and boosts the accuracy of the converged models.
-The kernel of a convolutional layer has both channel and spatial axes.
-While ExpandNets proposes to overparameterize a convolution kernel across the input and output channel axes, ACNet introduces an asymmetric convolution block, which essentially overparameterizes a convolution kernel across the center row and column of its spatial axes.
+More recently, RepVGG~\cite{repvgg} proposed another overparameterization scheme that folds residual connections analytically so the final network looks like VGG.